 - Postural drainage, yogic breathing and pulmonary rehabilitation programs may be useful

 - Acupuncture: may help improve lung function and can be helpful for cessation of smoking

 FUNCTIONAL MEDICINE TREATMENT of COPD & CHRONIC BRONCHITIS

-The above nutritional, herbal and lifestyle factors will help support someone with chronic bronchitis or COPD.
+The above nutritional, herbal and lifestyle factors may help support someone with chronic bronchitis or COPD.
 Environmental and lifestyle causative factors will need to be removed to enable healing.

 A functional medicine approach will address underlying body systems that may be compromised to assist overall immunity and repair.
 Improvement of the gut microbiome, removal of pathogenic gut bacteria and improving intestinal permeability have shown to have a very positive effect of lung conditions.
 All treatment approaches should be performed in conjunction with ongoing lung support.
-At Advanced Functional Medicine we have assisted a number of patients with respiratory diseases including chronic bronchitis and COPD.
+At Advanced Functional Medicine we have have experience with respiratory diseases including chronic bronchitis and COPD.